snowyu/amforth/doc/source/UG/windows.rst

 found in the initial installation of amforth.

-:file:`core\\words` subdirectory
+:file:`*\\words` subdirectory
 ................................

+The :file:`*\\words` subdirectory in the :file:`avr8`, :file:`msp430` and :file:`common`
-The :file:`core\\words` subdirectory holds a large collection of amforth words, each defined in a separate :file:`.asm` file.
+directory hold a large collection of amforth words, each defined in a separate :file:`.asm` file.
 Each file in this subdirectory is a complete word definition, ready to assemble into the final application.
-For example, here is the entire contents of equal.asm, the source file for the word :command:`=`, which compares two values on the top of the stack and leaves behind a flag that is TRUE if the values match or FALSE if they don't.
+For example, here is the entire contents of :file:`equal.asm`, the source file for the word :command:`=`, which compares two values on the top of the stack and leaves behind a flag that is TRUE if the values match or FALSE if they don't.